It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 The pilot decided to drop a nuclear bomb into the water and then make an emergency landing.
 The bomb fell from a height of 9144 meters into the water off Tybee Island, but even such a blow did not detonate it.

-Indeed, it is surprising that none of the 32 “broken arrow” accidents resulted in the detonation of nuclear components, although a large area was contaminated with radioactive material twice.
+Indeed, it is surprising that not one of the 32 "broken boom" accidents resulted in the detonation of nuclear components, although two cases contaminated large areas with radioactive material.

-One possible reason is the system for keeping the nuclear material separate from the actual weapons needed for the fission reaction.
+One possible reason is a system for keeping nuclear material separate from the actual weapons needed for the fission reaction.
 The capsule or "tip" - which in this case consisted of plutonium - could be added to the weapon at the last minute when needed.
-This meant that even if the conventional explosives in the bomb went off while it was on board, the radioactive material would not get hot enough to split the atoms.
+This meant that even if the bomb's conventional explosives went off while it was on board, the radioactive material would not become hot enough to split the atoms.

 Lewis also notes that even though the Taiba bomb came from a great height, the ocean softened the blow.
 Space capsules also land on water.

-Later bombs also had features such as "single point safety" - a way to ensure that a nuclear device would not go off without being activated.
-In such weapons, the conventional explosives in the bomb may work, but they will not detonate the radioactive material.
+Later bombs also had features such as “single-point safety,” a way to ensure that a nuclear device would not go off without activation.
+In such a weapon, conventional explosives in a bomb might work, but they would not detonate the radioactive material.

 Having so many security features is sorely needed, mostly because they don't always work.
 In one instance in 1961, a B-52 bomber suffered a systems malfunction while flying over Goldsboro in North Carolina, causing two nuclear bombs to fall to the ground.